jilldela/CE/glossary.md

 #### Pure Function
 * a function which **given the same inputs, always returns the same output and has no side-effects**

+#### Radix Sort
+* Runtime O(kn)
+* sorting algorith for integers (and some other data types) that takes advatage of the fact that integers have a finite number of bits
+* iterate through each digit of the number, grouping numbers by each digit
+* sort each of these groupings by the next digit
+* repeat sorting process by each subsequent digit until the whole array is sorted

 ### RAM
 * **Random Access Memory**